 Total Area: 248 sq miles

-Population: zero (uninhabited)
+Fernandina Population: zero (uninhabited)

 Fernandina is one of the most pristine islands found anywhere on the planet.
 No species have ever been introduced here by humans.
 The Galapagos animals that you see today all arrived by their own devices.
 Genovesa is the only other Galapagos island to boast the same claim as Fernandina.
-The National Park Authority monitor the island, to ensure that no new species are accidentally introduced, especially rats.
+The National Park Authority monitors the island, to ensure that no new species are accidentally introduced, especially rats.

-How to get to Fernandina Island Galapagos?
-Fernandina is the western most island of the archipelago, and third largest island.
-Due to it’s isolated location, the only way to visit Fernandina island is aboard a Galapagos cruise.
-Not all cruise itineries cover the western islands, so be sure to check when you plan your trip.
+Fernandina is the westernmost island of the archipelago and the third largest island.
+Due to its isolated location, the only way to visit Fernandina Island is aboard a Galapagos yacht cruise.
+Not all cruise itineraries cover the western islands, so be sure to check when you plan your trip.

 Contact us for a FREE TOUR QUOTE, or for more information to plan your Galapagos vacation to visit Fernandina Island.